-After earning her Ph.D. in clinical and experimental psychology, Jean-Robert Bayard spent over forty years working as a psychotherapist
+After earning her Ph.D. in clinical and experimental psychology, Jean-Robert Bayard spent over fifty years working as a psychotherapist

 helping troubled people understand their thoughts and feelings.
 Her

 previous works include How to Deal with Your Acting-Up Teenager, a